merose/AnalogScanner/README.md

     scanner.setCallback(A2, myCallback);

-  // Sets the scan order.
-A single pin may be specified
-  // multiple times in the scan order to increase the rate
-  // at which it is read.
 ### `void setScanOrder(int n, int order[])`

 Sets the order in which the analog pins are read.
 The scan order is specified in an array of integer pin numbers or pin indices (0-relative).